What is a Shetland Sheepdog

 These little dogs are from the Shetland Isles, off the coast of Scotland, and are shown in Conformation Shows under the "Herding" Group.

-Shelties are extremely intelligent, excelling in Obedience and the popular "Dog Sports" such as Agility, Flyball, Scent Hurdling and Free Style Obedience, which is obedience put to music!
+They are extremely intelligent, excelling in popular “Dog Sports” such as Obedience, Rally, Agility, Fly Ball, Scent Hurdling, and Free Style Obedience, which is obedience put to music!

-Shelties have a long double coat, that with practise is very easy to maintain.
-Colors range from various shades of brown (SABLE) to black with brown and/or white (TRI or BI) to blue (MERLE).
+They have a long double coat that with practice is very easy to maintain.
+Colours range from various shades of brown (sable) to black with brown and/or white (tricolour or bicolour) to blue (merle).

-Shelties are "family" dogs, content to jog with Dad, play ball with the Children and/or sit and read with Mom.
-They can range from High Energy to Couch Potatoes all in one day!
-They are "companion" animals, and as such are definitely "house dogs".
+They are true “family” dogs- content to jog, play ball or relax with the family.
+They can range from high energy to couch potatoes all in one day!
+They are “companion” animals and are definitely “house dogs”.

 Shelties are very alert, often acting as "guard dogs" using their keen hearing, sharp eyes and often a big bark to alert owners to what is happening outside.